autolab-project/autolab/docs/low_level/open_and_use.rst

 	>>> laserSource = autolab.get_driver('yenista_TUNICS','VISA',address='GPIB0::12::INSTR')

-You are now ready to use the functions implemented in the *Driver*:
+You are now ready to use the functions implemented in the **Driver** class:

 .. code-block:: python